-Implications Relevant to proposals Y/N Details and proposed measure es to address Legal/Governance The CSP works under several including - Crime and Disorder Act 1998 Police Reform Act 2002 Anti Social Behaviour Act 2006 Police and Justice Act 2006 Policing and Crime Act 2009 Section 9 of the Domestic Violence (2004).
-Anti Social Behaviour, Crime Financial 2014/15 income to the CSP included a £20,000 grant of Safer Communities funding from the PCC via the Safer Devon Partnership and contributions from agencies and income to support specific projects and cover the redundancy costs of the CSP Administrator.
-West Devon Borough Council costs for 2014/15: Officer time £25,000 Support services (includes HE, Finance etc £13,437 Total contribution £38,437
+Implications Relevant to proposals Y/N Details and proposed measures s to address Legal/Governance The CSP works under several sincluding - Crime and Disorder Act 1998 Police Reform Act 2002 Anti Social Behaviour Act 2003 Police and Justice Act 2006 Policing and Crime Act 2009 Section 9 of the Domestic Violence (2004).
+Anti Social Behaviour, Crime 8 , Crime and Victims Act Financial 2014/15 income to the CSP included Safer Communities funding from Safer Devon Partnership and control agencies and income to support cover the redundancy costs of the South Hams District Council control Con om the PCC via the intributions from specific projects and ne CSP Administrator.
 Risk The report is for information and as such there is no risk associated with decisions to set out.

-Comprehensive Impact Assessment Implications Equality and The CSP addresses issues including hate crime and Diversity specific crimes relating to vulnerable members of the community such as distraction burglary.
+Comprehensive Impact Assessment Implications Equality and Diversity The CSP addresses issues including hate crime and specific crimes relating to vulnerable members of the community such as distraction burglary.
 Safeguarding CSP staff engage in a number of safeguarding forums and promote effective safeguarding practice in their work.
 This links to internal Council safeguarding.
-Community The report details the many implications on Safety, Crime Community Safety of West Devon engagement in and Disorder the CSP.
-Health, Safety The CSP works closely with public health and other and Wellbeing partners on health and wellbeing issues including alcohol and licensing.
-Other implications -
+Community The report details the many implications on Safety, Crime and Disorder Community Safety of South Hams engagement in the CSP.
+Health, Safety and Wellbeing The CSP works closely with public health and other partners on health and wellbeing issues including alcohol and licensing.
+Other implications